bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Procedures and tasks

 The study was conducted over 3 consecutive days.
-Each day, in the evening to record ensuing sleep at night, participants performed the experimental tasks while their brain activity was recorded by an MRI scanner.
+Each day, in the evening, participants performed the experimental tasks while their brain activity was recorded by an MRI scanner.
 Their non-dominant hand (left) was placed on an ergonomic MRI-compatible response pad equipped of 4-keys corresponding to each of the finger excluding the thumb.

 On the first day (D1), participants were trained to perform repeatedly a 5-elements sequence (TSeq1: 1-4-2-3-1  where 1 indicate the little finger and 4 the index finger).